3265

-3265 is a preserved former New South Wales Government Railways C32 class steam locomotive.
+3265 Hunter is a preserved former New South Wales Government Railways C32 class steam locomotive.
 Built in 1902 by Beyer, Peacock & Company, England, it is owned by the Powerhouse Museum and based at the NSW Rail Museum, Thirlmere.

 Construction

 3265 was built by Beyer, Peacock & Company, Manchester in 1902 entering service as P584.
 It was renumbered 3265 in the 1924 renumbering scheme.
 3265 is the only surviving member of its class with an original low frame.

 In service

 The locomotive was first introduced into service painted black in 1902 as a saturated locomotive with slide valves.
 It was used for express passenger trains.
 In mid-1933, it was converted to a superheated locomotive with new cylinder and steam chest castings that incorporated piston valves.
 It was released from workshops in September 1933 and painted maroon and it received the nameplate Hunter, named for the main river in the Hunter Valley.
 It only carried this nameplate until locomotive 3608 received it in 1934 and took over the Northern Commercial Limited express to Newcastle.
 The nameplate was preserved by New South Wales Rail Transport Museum (NSWRTM).
 New reproduction nameplates have been cast and placed back on the locomotive.
 3265 was used extensively with carriage sets CUB 80 and CUB 81 for Northern Commercial Express work at this 1933-34 period.

 After being replaced in 1934 from this work, it continued to work all manner of trains from express to country mixed and shunting work.
 It remained maroon and based at Broadmeadow Locomotive Depot from 1933 until 1936 after which it reverted to black livery.
 3265 was overhauled and modified many times during its long and continuous service life.
 The loco was withdrawn from service in 1968 and was moved to the Enfield Locomotive Depot with the rest of the preserved locomotives owned by NSWRTM, Lachlan Valley Railway and other museums.
 In 1975 it was towed to Thirlmere for storage till 1988.
 Whilst in storage at Thirlmere, RTM volunteers wirebrushed 3265 and repainted it black.